OpenVPN/openvpn3-linux/README.md

 Completing these steps will provide you with a `./configure` script.

+### Adding the `openvpn` user and group accounts
+The default configuration for the services assumes a service account `openvpn` to be present.
+If it does not exist you should add one, e.g. by:

+    # groupadd -r openvpn
+    # useradd -r -s /sbin/nologin -g openvpn openvpn

 ### Building OpenVPN 3 Linux client
 If you already have a `./configure` script or have retrieved an `openvpn3-linux-*.tar.xz` tarball generated by `make dist`, the following steps